 For example, if you owned a retirement account before you got married and then made additional contributions to the account after tying the knot, then the retirement assets you owned before you got married (as well as any increase in the value of those assets) will be considered separate property, while the post-marriage-date contributions (and any income earned on those contributions) will be marital property.
 Likewise, if you owned a business when you got married and the business grew during your marriage, then your spouse may have a claim to a portion of the business’s growth as well.

-There are numerous other permutations of these examples; and, in order to determine which assets are yours to keep and which assets would be subject to equitable distribution if you were to get divorced, you will need to discuss your personal circumstances with an experienced divorce attorney.
+There are numerous other permutations of these examples; and, in order to determine which assets are yours to keep and which assets would be subject to equitable distribution if you were to get divorced, you will need to discuss your personal circumstances with an experienced Lake County, IL family lawyer.
 If you are considering a divorce and would like more information, we encourage you to schedule a free consultation.

 Preliminary Steps for Identifying Separate and Marital Assets in Anticipation of a Divorce